 President’s Award for Excellence in Undergraduate Teaching (2002)

-Each year Kansas State University (over 20,000 students) evaluates faculty contributions in undergraduate education based on student evaluations and department chair nomination.
 In 2002, Dr. Todd was awarded the President’s Award for Excellence in Undergraduate Education based on teaching in Immunology, Molecular and Cellular Biology and Introduction to Biology.
 He was the youngest professor ever to receive this award.

 Dr. Todd’s research team discovered a domain on CD81, a cell surface protein, that serves as a binding site of hepatitis C virus E2.
 In collaboration with a team of biochemists, they developed a series of small molecule inhibitors that block the binding event.
 The molecular structure of those inhibitors offered a lead compound in the discovery of a novel class of therapeutics to treat HCV infection.